- Consul General Lyra S. Carr

 A native of southern California, Lyra is a graduate of Stanford University where she earned a Bachelor of Arts in Medieval Studies and a Master of Arts in German Studies.
 Lyra is the recipient of several State Department Superior and Meritorious Honor awards, as well as a special commendation for outstanding service in the civil division issued by U.S. Department of Justice.
 She speaks Spanish and has studied German, Albanian, and Italian.

-She is accompanied in Halifax by her husband, a fellow Foreign Service Officer, their two sons, and their adopted cat and dog from Albania.
+She is accompanied in Halifax by her husband, a retired Foreign Service Officer, their two sons, and their adopted cat from Albania.